staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 When Postman generates your vault key, you have the following options for storing your key:

 * Save your vault key in a secure location.
 Each time you sign in to Postman, you'll need to manually enter your vault key, enabling you to access your Postman Vault and [reference your vault secrets](#use-vault-secrets).
-* Postman can store your key in your operating system's native password manager, such as Keychain Access on macOS.
+* Postman can store your key in your system's password manager, such as Keychain Access on macOS.
 This enables Postman to automatically get your vault key, giving you access to your Postman Vault and vault secrets when you sign in to Postman.

     > If you're using Postman Vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app), you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) so Postman can get your vault key.